-Delivered by our team of trained experts, these HERO workshops empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of Covid19.
+The materials and resources you will access through our Wellbeing Club will empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of COVID-19.
 Supporting them develop a range of personal strategies that they can use to support their mental health and wellbeing.

 Our Resilience coaching for young people gives schools the opportunity to offer one-to-one mental health support sessions for young people aged 13 and older.
 These sessions help young people build resilience and overall mental wellbeing.
 Doing this supports them to develop a range of wellbeing strategies that help them manage change, challenges and adversity.

 We work with schools to plan a suitable coaching programme of one-to-one sessions.
 These are delivered remotely by a trained and experienced coach.
 Our coaches encourage and support young people to increase self-awareness, develop positive coping strategies, build resilience, and effectively manage change and additional pressures.
 They also help young people to engage in positive learning activities and increase levels of confidence.

 Coaching can be provided to targeted year groups such as year 10 or 12, or to individual pupils who may be struggling.
 Overall, the coaching will help young people develop resilience, re-engage in learning and prepare for the next academic year.

 Pupil mental health and wellbeing can be effectively developed through supporting teachers and school staff increase their capacity to develop strategies for wellbeing and resilience.
 Wellbeing is maintained and developed through daily interactions and positive relationships between staff and pupils.